Medical License Direct

 N / A

-Minnesota Board of Medical Practice Beginning August 1, 2007 the
+Minnesota Board of Medical Practice Applicants must have passed steps 1, 2

-USMLE Step 3 must be passed within five years of Step 2 or before the
+RCPSC, or CFPC.
+USMLE Step 3 must be passed within 5 years of Step 2 or

 Yes